adobe/adobe-sensei-ai-functions/module7.md

        app update asset_created_composition ~/adobe-sensei-actions-lab/exercises/exercise-3/composition.js

 3. Now open the browser to your Creative Cloud folder and upload a new image to trigger an `asset_created` event.
+For instance, try `image2.png` from the `~/adobe-sensei-actions-lab/stock-photos` folder.

 5. Switch back to the **Adobe I/O Runtime Shell** and type: